magnussolution/magnusbilling7/wiki/en/modules/groupUserGroup/groupUserGroup.rst

 Group
 -----

-| We did not write the description to this field.
+| Which client groups will the administrator group have access.
+|  When an administrator that belongs to this group login, only the administrator will see the client data of the selected groups